joshbegley/nyt-latest/README.md

 https://nytimes.com/2023/02/15/sports/soccer/arsenal-manchester-city.html?searchResultPosition=1

 **Narcan Is Safe to Sell Over the Counter, Advisers to the F.D.A.
 Conclude**\
 `The overdose reversal drug has been administered mostly by emergency responders and outreach workers.
-If the agency approves a nonprescription version, it could be come as easily available as aspirin.`\
+If the agency approves a nonprescription version, it could become as easily available as aspirin.`\
 https://nytimes.com/2023/02/15/health/narcan-nalaxone-drug-stores.html?searchResultPosition=2

 **The Yankees Start Their Season With a Plot Twist**\